-Number of credits per term a student can take for the stated full-time tuition Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes No

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly:
+G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 17 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? x G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?